sstcam/sstcam_nsb/results/EtaCarinae_delta20mins180/README.md

 Eta Carinae with same parameters as earlier 12 degree fov run, but now twenty minutes later observation to observe changes.
 Moon 5 degrees higher in field.
-Now with additional 180 degree field rotation.
+This is latest version with larger field of view and new cameradisplay based images.
 Min gaia mag: 15
 Healpix level: 11
 Obs time for Eta Carinae time_and_date = ephem.Date("2022/03/22 01:50:00")